 They put lipstick on me?
 What the hell!

 I grew out of my roundness, with the exception of my head, and enjoyed my youth in the city that smells like Cheerios.
 Actually, my neighborhood smelled like raisins.
-Football, street hockey, baseball, bike riding all day and everywhere (A Chrysler interrupted some of that), model airplanes, cherry bombs, hopping trains, church and school took up most of my childhood.
+Football, street hockey, baseball, bike riding all day and everywhere (A Chrysler interrupted some of that), model airplanes, hopping trains, church and school took up most of my childhood.
 Despite the bad influences of the church, I became a quiet, shy, and studious young man.
 I was destined for a life of spiritual wonder.

 |Drinking, air guitar and computers.
 Run Deb run!|